Overview

 Considerations

-- Degree of isolated node only depends on its self-loop.
+- The degree of an isolated node depends only on its self-loop.
 If it has no self-loop, degree is 0.

 - Every self-loop is counted as two edges attaching to its node.
 Directed self-loop is viewed as an incoming edge and an outgoing edge.